 That, hopefully, will include you.

-With more than 80 years as a market leader in the building materials industry, General Shale now offers a variety of manufacturing and sales/distribution locations across North America.
-Career opportunities with General Shale are as diverse as our product line, ranging from engineering and sales to accountancy and frontline supervision.
+With more than 90 years as a market leader in the building materials industry, General Shale now offers a variety of manufacturing and sales/distribution locations across North America.
+Career opportunities within General Shale’s network of brands are as diverse as our product line, ranging from engineering and sales to accountancy and frontline supervision.

 Brick products are an inherently sustainable construction material with a lifespan of at least 100 years.
 But at General Shale, we are proud to take the concept of sustainability a step further.